 Household Hazardous Waste Facilities.
 “Household Hazardous Waste Facilities” means the two hazardous waste temporary storage areas located, respectively, near the Materials Recovery Facility and at the Publicly Hauled Waste Tipping Area, or as may be relocated via this Agreement, which are operated by Contractor pursuant to Section 5.13 of this Agreement.

 HWEP.
-“HWEP” means the Hazardous Waste Exclusion Program developed in accordance with the provisions of Section 5.7 of this Agreement.
+“HWEP” means the Hazardous Waste Exclusion Program developed by Contractor in accordance with the provisions of Section 5.7 of this Agreement.

 Incompatible Material.
 “Incompatible Material” as defined in SB 1383 means human-made inert material including but not limited to glass, metal, plastic or Organic Waste for which the Facility, operation, property or activity is not designed, permitted or authorized to perform Organic Waste Recovery activities.